Chemistry

 Principles and practice of modern computer simulation techniques used to understand solids, liquids, and gases.
 Review of the statistical foundation of thermodynamics followed by indepth discussion of Monte Carlo and Molecular Dynamics techniques.
 Discussion of intermolecular potentials, extended ensembles, and mathematical algorithms used in molecular simulations.
 3 hours lecture; 3 semester hours.
 Prerequisite: CBEN 509 or equivalent, and recommend CBEN 610 or equivalent.

-(I, II) Required of all candidates for the doctoral degree in chemistry or geochemistry.
-Students must register for this course each semester after completing CHGN560.
-Presentation of a graded nonthesis seminar and attendance at all department seminars are required.
-Prerequisite: CHGN560 or equivalent.
+(I, II) Required of all candidates for the doctoral degree in Chemistry.
+Full-time students should register for this course each semester after completing CHGN560.
+Presentation of a graded seminar and attendance at all department seminars are required.
 1 semester hour.
+Prerequisites: CHGN560 or equivalent.

 CHGN698.
 SPECIAL TOPICS IN CHEMISTRY.
 6.0 Semester Hrs.